mlswg/mls-protocol/draft-barnes-mls-protocol.md

 [[ OPEN ISSUE: Should the padding be required for Application messages ?
 It is unclear if it is necessary or not for the Handshake messages.
 Can an adversary get more that the position of a participant in the tree without padding ?
+Should the base ciphertext block length be negotiated or is is reasonnable to allow leaking an interval for the length of the plaintext by allowing to send a variable number of ciphertext blocks ? ]]

-Padding of Application messages MUST be enforced to provide some resistance to traffic analysis techniques over encrypted traffic.
+Padding of Application messages SHOULD be enforced to provide some resistance against traffic analysis techniques over encrypted traffic.
 {{?CLINIC=DOI.10.1007/978-3-319-08506-7_8}}
 {{?HCJ16=DOI.10.1186/s13635-016-0030-7}}

-While MLS is less suceptible to serve the same payload multiple time across a lot of ciphertexts than traditionnal web servers, it might still provide the attacker enough information to mount an attack.
+While MLS might be less suceptible to serve the same payload multiple time across a lot of ciphertexts than traditionnal web servers, it might still provide the attacker enough information to mount an attack.
 If Alice asks Bob:
 "When are we going to the movie ?" the answer "Wednesday" might be leaked by the ciphertext length to an adversary expecting Alice to provide Bob with a day of the week at some point in their discussion.

+Similarily to TLS 1.3, the MLS messages MUST be padded before AEAD encryption with zero-valued bytes.
+Upon AEAD decryption, the length field of the plaintext is used to compute the number of bytes to be removed from the plaintext to get the correct data.
-To improve protection against timing side-channels, if the padding mechanism is used it MUST be implemented in a "constant-time" at the MLS layer and above. ]]
+If the padding mechanism is used to improve protection against timing side-channels, it MUST be implemented in a "constant-time" at the MLS layer and above.

 # Security Considerations